Jussi Markkanen

 Jussi Markkanen (born 8 May 1975) is a Finnish professional ice hockey executive and former goaltender.
 He is currently serving as general manager of SaiPa.
 Markkanen played extensively in various European professional leagues as well as the National Hockey League (NHL).
-He was selected in the fifth round of the 2001 NHL Entry Draft, 133rd overall, by the Edmonton Oilers, as an over-aged entrant.
+He was selected in the fifth round of the 2001 NHL entry draft, 133rd overall, by the Edmonton Oilers, as an over-aged entrant.

 Playing career

 Markkanen played most of his NHL career in Edmonton, except for a single season stint with the New York Rangers.
 During the 2004–05 NHL lockout, Markkanen played in the Russian Super League, where he posted a dominant 31–9–9 record.
 In July 2007, Jokerit agreed to a one-year contract with Markkanen for the next SM-liiga season.

 After an injury to Oilers starter Dwayne Roloson, Markkanen was selected by coach Craig MacTavish to finish the 2006 Stanley Cup finals as Edmonton's number one goaltender.
+He started Game 2 of the series and never left the net until the end.
 Markkanen won the first Stanley Cup game of his career in Game 3 of the Finals against the Carolina Hurricanes on 10 June 2006, a game in which he earned the first star of the game.
 In Game 5 of the final, Markkanen and the Oilers beat Carolina 4–3 in overtime thanks to Fernando Pisani's short-handed breakaway goal.
 In Game 6, Markkanen stopped all 16 Hurricane shots for his first career playoff shutout.
 Carolina won the deciding Game 7, as Markkanen gave up two goals and the Hurricanes later secured the win with an empty net goal, defeating Edmonton 3–1 to win the Stanley Cup.